-We recommend using Linux Logical Volume Manager (LVM) devices for the SAP HANA persistence.
+To achieve maximum SAP HANA scalability and performance for four HANA VMs on the P-Series models, we recommend using Linux Logical Volume Manager (LVM) devices for the SAP HANA persistence.
 LVM enables a striping of the logical volumes across multiple vSAN devices, which provides better performance and flexible administration.
 If capacity adjustments are required, LVM also enables resizing of logical volumes.

 The following sections provide step-by-step instructions for configuring the SAP HANA persistence on Linux LVM devices.

 A VMware best practice is to use a dedicated SCSI controller for the SAP HANA data and log devices.
 Configure the SCSI controller as VMware Paravirtual.
 The example shown in the following figure uses SCSI Controller 0 for the system device, SCSI Controller 1 for the LVM data devices, and SCSI Controller 2 for the LVM log devices:

 Use the SAP Quick Sizer tool to determine the required capacity for the SAP HANA data and log devices.